 Lifeline Assistance Program

 In order to increase the availability of telecommunication and broadband services to all consumers in its ILEC serving area, Geetingsville Telephone Co., Inc. offers a low income assistance program: Lifeline Assistance.
 Any subscriber who meets the low income eligibility criteria and lives within the Geetingsville Telephone Company's ILEC service area is eligible for participation in this program.
-This program provides a flat rate discount of $7.25 monthly discount for voice-only service or $9.25 monthly discount for broadband service that meets the minimum service standard of 25 Mbps down and 3 Mbps up.
+This program provides a flat rate discount of $5.25 monthly discount for voice-only or $9.25 monthly discount for broadband service that meets the minimum service standard of 25 Mbps down and 3 Mbps up.